ajfisch/few-shot-cp/README.md

 Each subdirectory contains instructions for their respective tasks.
 In general, for a new task, we use the following procedure:

+### Meta nonconformity measures
-1. Train a nonconformity measure using a standard meta-learned few-shot learning algorithm.
+Train a nonconformity measure using a standard meta-learned few-shot learning algorithm.

 Example API is: